Rules and regulations of the Bpi public spaces

 29 – Display

-These regulations are displayed in the library’s spaces, on the website, and may be distributed in the library.
+These rules are posted in the library areas, on the website and may be distributed within the library.

 30 – Complaints and suggestions

-Suggestions or complaints regarding the operation of the library can be made by leaving a message at the general information desk, or by writing to the Bpi by post 75197 Paris cedex 04 or by filling in a form available on the library’s website (section “contacts”).
+Suggestions or complaints concerning the rules and regulations, or their application by Bpi or Centre Pompidou staff, or library operations in general, can be made by leaving a message at the Accueil général desk, or by writing to Bpi by post (75197 Paris cedex 04), or by filling in a form on the library’s website (“contacts” section).

-In addition, suggestions for documents to purchase can be left at the various information desks.
+In addition, suggestions for the purchase of documents may be submitted to the various information desks via the suggestion booklets.

-Any violation of the regulations exposes the offender to being excluded from the library, and legal prosecution when necessary.
-Any attempt to steal or theft, destruction, damage or deterioration of a movable or fixed object belonging to the library is liable to criminal sanctions (articles 311-1 and following, 322-1 and 322-2 of the new Penal Code).
+Failure to comply with these rules may result in exclusion from the library, or in prosecution.
+Any attempt or execution of theft, destruction, degradation or deterioration of a movable or immovable object of the library is liable to penal sanctions (articles 311-1 and following, 322-1 and 322-2 of the new Penal Code).

 32 – Miscellaneous instructions

-The security staff are present to guarantee the safety of persons and the collections.
+Security personnel are present to guarantee the safety of people and collections.

-President of the Centre National d’Art et de Culture Georges Pompidou
+President of the Centre National d’Art et de Culture Georges Pompidou, Laurent LE BON